Gabbe2003/boilerplate_frontend-1/README.md

 1. ASK TOMORROW: How do we plan our navigation categories, tags, nested dropdonw?
 2. ASK TOMORROW: ASk the user for sign up and accept cookies.
-3. different caching options, many places need fix
+3. We should have the fallback image in the boilerplate, as of now we may not get the image for example mostViews in month.
+4. different caching options, many places need fix.
+We need to determine which parts of the page is really important and need frech data also we need to centrlize the revalidate time if possible.

 Functions:

 1. Render all author, create a page and a query to display the author - Kerlos
-2. Dont forget to implement the view post logic to fire a call to the backend; src\app[slug]\components\InfinitePostFeed.tsx - Kerlos (Done) just check it if everything is correct once the endpoint is correct.
+2. Dont forget to implement the view post logic to fire a call to the backend; src\app[slug]\components\InfinitePostFeed.tsx - Kerlos (Done)
 3. Moving from "use server" to server-only - Kerlos (Done)
 4. Use ZOD for security for the Link purchase - Kerlos (Done)
 5. Have fallback on all the API calls - Kerlos (Done)